 2009: Profit was one of Russia's largest scrap collection and processing firms.
 The acquistion was made in order to strengthen MMK's supply of raw materials.
 ZAO Profit purchases scrap in 64 regions of Russia, with more than 40 percent of its purchases coming from the Chelyabinsk, Moscow, Nizhniy Novgorod and Samara regions and the Republics of Bashkortostan and Tatarstan.

-2011 also saw the MMK buyout of its Atakas joint venture partner.
-The 100% MMK subsidiary as at this point renamed MMK Metalurji Sanayi Ticaret Ve Liman Isletmeciligi.
+2011: The year saw the MMK buyout of its Atakas joint venture partner.
+The 100% MMK subsidiary as at this point was renamed MMK Metalurji Sanayi Ticaret Ve Liman Isletmeciligi.

 2012: MMK-Trans was the captive freight operator of the MMK Group.
 Sale of 100% of MMK-Trans to Globaltrans (including net debt and working capital of approximately USD $110 million) was for a consideration of USD $225 million.